JoniJnm/jlangs/README.md

 2. Deploy proyect to the public_html folder
 3. Copy Config.example.php to Config.php and configure the BD settings
 4. Import the file install/structure.sql to the DB
-5. Add some langues to the table langs_langs
+5. Add some languages to the table langs_langs